guyyariv/AudioToken/README.md

 This repo contains the official PyTorch implementation of  [*AudioToken: Adaptation of Text-Conditioned Diffusion Models for Audio-to-Image Generation*](https://pages.cs.huji.ac.il/adiyoss-lab/AudioToken/)

 # Abstract
-In recent years, image generation has shown a great leap in per- formance, where diffusion models play a central role.
-Although generating high-quality images, such models are mainly con- ditioned on textual descriptions.
-This begs the question: how can we adopt such models to be conditioned on other modal- ities?.
-In this paper, we propose a novel method utilizing la- tent diffusion models, trained for text-to-image-generation, to generate images, conditioned on audio recordings.
+In recent years, image generation has shown a great leap in performance, where diffusion models play a central role.
+Although generating high-quality images, such models are mainly conditioned on textual descriptions.
+This begs the question: how can we adopt such models to be conditioned on other modalities?.
+In this paper, we propose a novel method utilizing latent diffusion models, trained for text-to-image-generation, to generate images, conditioned on audio recordings.
 Using a pre- trained audio encoding model, the proposed method encodes audio into a new token which can be considered as an adap- tation layer between the audio and text representations.
-Such a modeling paradigm requires a small number of trainable param- eters making the proposed approach appealing for lightweight optimization.
+Such a modeling paradigm requires a small number of trainable param eters making the proposed approach appealing for lightweight optimization.
 Results suggest the proposed method is superior to the evaluated baseline methods considering both objective